MAYHEM-Lab/Depot/README.md

 ```shell script
 sbt docker
 ```
+The resulting images will be made available in the local Docker image repostiory with the prefix `racelab/depot-`.

 ## Deployment
 Depot integrates tightly with a Eucalyptus cloud environment to manage storage and access control policies and as such requires administrative access to a Eucalyptus deployment.
 It does not yet support running on other cloud providers or baremetal out-of-the-box.